Eisenhower Matrix Definition

 The Eisenhower Matrix is a method of time management to distinguish between important and unimportant, urgent and non-urgent tasks.
-It goes back to the former US President and General Dwight D. Eisenhower, who tried “not to do things correctly, but to do the proper things”.
-It is a tool for increasing effectiveness (“Doing the right things”) and not a tool for increasing efficiency (“Doing things right”).
-Alternatively, the Eisenhower Matrix is also known as the Four Quadrant Method, Eisenhower Method, Eisenhower Principle or Eisenhower Box.
+Alternatively, it is also known as the four-quadrant method, Eisenhower method, Eisenhower principle or Eisenhower Box.

 - How important is the task?

 To answer the questions, the matrix defines four categories:

 The principles of the the Eisenhower Matrix are relatively simple:

 - Important tasks are those that are directly related to defined goals.